nguyenpham/banksiagui-ios/README.md

 ## You can help
-If you download and use Banksia you already help me.
-All bug reports, suggestions, contributions are more than welcome!
+If you download and use BanksiaGUI app on AppStore you already help me.
+You may contribute to this project and/or donate (donate at https://banksiagui.com/download/) too.
+All bug reports, suggestions, contributions, donations are more than welcome.

-Below are some features/functions we need someone helps too:
-- Elo and error margin: to show when a tournament completed
-- Profile for Linux and macOS: for Linux, I don’t know how to get memory/cpu usages without calling some external programs which are too slow to sample chess engines; for macOS, the security requires some complicated code/steps and not easy to implement
-- All parameters in command line (not using JSON files): I am not a fan of having long command lines.
-However if you think it may be useful and willing to help us to make it work, please go ahead

 ## License/Credits